Hydrology-IFH/roger-modflow/dreisam_moehlin_neumagen/steady-state/README.md

 Workflow:
 1. Run `preprocess_data_for_modflow_state_optimisation.sh`
 2. Run `run_optimisation.sh`.
 May not work on your local computer.
-SSD hard drive decrease computation time.
+SSD hard drive improves computation time.
+The convergence of the numerical solver is very sensitive to the parameter ranges set in `write_fudge_paramters.py`.
+Ranges that are too wide lead non-stable numerical solutions.
 3. Run `run_evaluation.sh`

 Coordinate system: